gregrgay/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

 By default, a .txt file is created when you upload an .srt file, and students can download an .srt or .txt transcript when you set **Download Transcript Allowed** to **True**.
-The **Download Transcript** button appears below the video, and students see the .srt and .txt options when they hover over the button.
+The **Download Transcript** button appears below the video, and students see the .srt and .txt options when they move the cursor over the button.

 .. image:: ../../../shared/building_and_running_chapters/Images/Video_DownTrans_srt-txt.png
    :width: 500